 In The End of Work, Jeremy Rifkin contends that voluntary associations are the glue that holds a pluralistic society together.
 Post-communist Russia thrashes in Mafioso agony because Communists never developed community networks independent of state power.
 He labels this civic activity “social capital” and compares it to government capital and market capital.
 Peace societies would balance each of these forms of capital.

-Weapon states relegate social capital to fourth-rate status while government and market capital vie for futile dominance over criminal capital (organized crime).
+Weapon states relegate social capital to fourth-class status while government and market capital vie for futile dominance over criminal capital (organized crime).
 Mr. Rifkin overlooks criminal capital, even though black markets have always paralleled or outgrown orthodox capital under adverse circumstances, in proportion to their relative efficiencies.

 He predicts that 20% of the population (at most and shrinking thereafter) will find decent jobs in the knowledge-based economy of the future.
 Meanwhile, industrial, administrative and bureaucratic automation will sustain fewer and fewer jobs.
 Will average people welcome this imposed leisure?
 Or will they suffer the familiar abuse of weapon state mass unemployment whose misery preps them for the next war?